top of page

 Newtown did not field any rugby league teams between 1984 and 1990.
 While most clubs might have faded away into total oblivion, the Newtown Jets became a symbol of rebirth.
 They entered the third-tier NSWRL Metropolitan Cup in 1991, winning first grade premierships in this competition in 1992 and from 1995 to 1997 inclusive.

 In 2000 the club was accepted into what was the former NSWRL reserve grade competition, and which is now known as the NSW Cup.
-The club has won premierships in this grade in 2012 and 2019, as well as playing in Grand Finals in 2006, 2008 and 2018.
+The club has won premierships in this second-tier grade in 2012, 2019 and in 2024, as well as finishing runners-up in 2006, 2008 and 2018.

 Newtown RLFC - 1992 NSWRL Metropolitan Cup First Grade Premiers